 3. You’re struggling to find motivation.

 Maybe you wake up in the morning and snooze your alarm until you have to rush out the door.
 You know exactly what you need to work on that day, but you just don’t have the motivation to do it.
-This is a definite sign that you might be burned out from the work you’ve been doing.
+That’s a sign you might be burned out from the work you’ve been doing.

 4. Your self-talk is negative.